 Having an open and honest discussion about the reasons behind the relocation, as well as the expectations both sides have once you start living together, is very important.
 Very often people who avoid such conversations, especially couples who move for the first time, feel disappointed.
 Their idealistic view of what it’s like to live with your significant other soon clashed with the realities of cohabitation.

 Inevitably, your shared daily life will show you other lesser-known sides of your partner.
-You may find out that your other half has a very noisy hobby, a strange sleep-work pattern, or even a habit which is on your pet peeves’ list.
+You may find out that your other half has a very noisy hobby, a strange sleep-work pattern, or even a habit that is on your pet’s peeves list.
 Therefore, you need to talk over your daily routines and other must-haves, which make living together feel smooth and natural.
 Think about all the things you consider comforting in your life.
 These can include:

 The best case scenario is if you have some experience by living together for short periods of time and your current circumstances already simulate a home situation.